A $50 million scholarship opportunity

 We believe it is essential to enroll a student body reflective of our nation and the world.
 We have made strong progress in recent years; however, each year we turn away outstanding students simply because Kenyon cannot afford to admit them.
-This new scholarship would create a permanent pathway for roughly 50 highly qualified students each year, as part of Kenyon's broader goal to increase the number of Pell-eligible or Dreamer students at Kenyon by more than 50 percent.
+This new scholarship is creating new permanent pathways for highly qualified students each year, as part of Kenyon's broader goal to increase the number of Pell-eligible or Dreamer students at Kenyon by more than 50 percent.
+It also provides an unprecedented opportunity to focus our outreach on the crucial importance of supporting these students through systems Kenyon already has in place.

 Support programs for Kenyon students